JasminDreasond/JasminDreasond/3d/tiny_jasmini/README.md

 # Tiny Jasmini 3D Model

 This is the official version of my 3D model and you can freely download it.
-The blender version and the Source Filmmaker version are included.
+The Blender version and the Source Filmmaker version are included.

 - If possible, a link to the original model or creator is appreciated.